RobertAhlin/motocross-in-action/README.md

 </ul>

 ### Bugs?
-Yes, When using different screen sizes and espicially the responsive view in the browser.
+Yes, Wen using different screen sizes and espicially the responsive view in the browser.
 The "header", "main" and "footer" section doesn't line to the right margin of the view.
-I have tried with various widths, margins and paddins without success.
+It looks good on a mobile, but the wider screen is, the worse it looks.
+I have tried with various widths, margins and paddings without success.
 I tried to search the internet without any help.
-The last thing I noticed was that it seems to be affected by the "z-index" value. the higher value the more close it is to the right edge.
+The last thing I noticed was that it seems to be affected by the "z-index" value.
+The higher value the more close it is to the right edge.
 Couln't solve it or even if might not be able to solve?
+Is that the purpose of "z-index"?

 ## Deployment
 ---